TheBestTvarynka/Dataans/doc/CONTRIBUTING.md

 ## Workflow

 1. Fork the repo: https://github.com/TheBestTvarynka/Dataans/fork.
-2. Set up local development environment: https://github.com/TheBestTvarynka/Dataans/tree/main/dataans#development.
+2. Set up local development environment: [TheBestTvarynka/Dataans#development](https://github.com/TheBestTvarynka/Dataans/tree/main/dataans#development).
 3. Make changes and commit them to your development branch.
 4. Push commits to your repo.
-5. Create a pull request with a proper description.
+5. Create a pull request with a proper title and description.

 ## Commit messages

 We don't have a strict style guide for the commit messages.
-Anyway, your pull request will be [squashed and merged](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits).
+Your pull request will be [squashed and merged](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits) anyway.
 The only restriction we have is our [`CODE_OF_CONDUCT.md`](https://github.com/TheBestTvarynka/Dataans/blob/main/CODE_OF_CONDUCT.md).
 Please, follow this policy :blush:.

 ## Code style